otto-de/api-guidelines/content/guidelines/040_[WIP]-Events/010_Concepts/index.md

 # Concepts

-This section explains various event related concepts in detail.
+This section explains various event-related concepts in detail.
 These concepts constitute the foundation of the event guideline.

 ## Events